doableware/djongo/docs/index.md

       ```

 3. Run `manage.py makemigrations <app_name>` followed by `manage.py migrate` (ONLY the first time to create collections in MongoDB)
-4. YOUR ARE SET!
+4. YOU ARE SET!
 HAVE FUN!

 ## Requirements